pollendo/MachineLearning/README.md

 * Project *polynomial_regression.py* is a short demonstration of underfitting and overfitting using **Linear Regression**.
 * Project *bayesian_linear_regression.py* calculates the **Predictive Distribution** using **Bayesian Linear Regression** and plots the result Variance to showcase certainty around existing data points and uncertainty elsewhere.
+* Project *support_vector_machines.py* separates a data set using **Support Vector Machines** to obtain decision boundaries between the two resulting clusters.

-* All projects should be easy to interpret and adapt.
-Feel free to use this code in any way or reach out to me if you would like to discuss or collaborate further on it!
+All projects should be easy to adapt, but at some points I assumed knowledge of the underlying formulas.
+Please feel free to reach out if you would like to discuss or collaborate further on it!